CUTLER-H2020/spider/README.md

 ![spider-web-new-widget](./spider-web-new-widget.jpg)

-Additional information on this plugin and a manual on how to use it to create spider web graphs can be found in Deliverable [D8.2](https://zenodo.org/record/3386085) "Cross-domain insights and visualization widget" (section 5).
+As mentioned above, a detailed user manual can be found in CUTLER Deliverable [D8.2 "Cross-domain insights and visualization widget" (section 5)](https://zenodo.org/record/3386085).

 ## Development